westerlymerlin/Oxide-PyMS/docs/readme.md

 [ms_srs_class](./ms_srs_class.md)
-Class to read data from a Stanford SRS RGA 100 mass spectrometer and calculate the best-fit value for t=0
+Class to read data from a Stanford SRS RGA 100 mass spectrometer and calculate the best-fit value for t=0 Uses the rsrinst.rga module from the srsinst package.

 [ncc_calc](./ncc_calc.md)
 Ncc Calculator Application, calculates the ncc value for a set of results from the mass spectrometer